owlbarn/tutorial/book/signal/README.md

 Besides, Owl also support other derived convolution types, including dilated convolutions, transpose convolutions, and backward convolutions etc.

 It's OK if none of this makes sense to you now.
 We'll explain the convolution and its usage in later chapter in detail.
-The point is that, if you look closely, you can find that the image convolution is but only a special high dimensional case of the convolution equation: a given input signal (the image), another similar but smaller filter signal (the kernel), and the filter slides across the input signal and perform element-wise multiplication.
+The point is that, if you look closely, you can find that the image convolution is only a special high dimensional case of the convolution equation: a given input signal (the image), another similar but smaller filter signal (the kernel), and the filter slides across the input signal and perform element-wise multiplication.

 Therefore, we can implement the convolution with FFT and vice versa.
 For example, we can use `conv1d` function in Owl to solve the previous simple smoothing problem: